unstoppabledomains/dev-docs/login-with-unstoppable/get-started-login.md

 {
     clientID: "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx",
     redirectUri: "http://localhost",
-    scope: "openid . . . "
+    scope: "openid wallet",
 }
 ```

 </figure>

-## Step 2: Configure Login Scopes

-The `scope` property from your client metadata will contain all available scopes by default, some of which are mutually exclusive.
-The minimum scope required for login is `openid`.
+The `scope` property of your client metadata will default to `"openid wallet"`, which is the minimum scope required for login.
+You can request additional information from users by adding additional scopes.
+For information on the other scopes Login supports, see [Scopes for Login](/login-with-unstoppable/scopes-for-login.md).

-See [Scopes for Login](./scopes-for-login.md) for more details on each of these.

-## Step 3: Choose Your Integration Path
+## Step 2: Choose Your Integration Path

 There are several ways to integrate with Login with Unstoppable, which are listed in the table below.